-In this study, we investigated the effect of BJOE on viability, migration and invasion of esophageal carcinoma cells.
+In this study, we investigated the effect of BJOE on viability, migration, and invasion of esophageal carcinoma cells.
 The effect of BJOE combined with radiotherapy on esophageal carcinoma cells was evaluated as well.
-To investigate its mechanism in esophageal cancer, the expressions of apoptosis-related proteins (Bcl-2 and Bax) and cycle-related proteins (p21, cyclin D1 and CDK4/6) were examined, which demonstrated, as a radiosensitizer, BJOE inhibits esophageal cancer cells via cyclin D1-CDK4/6 pathway.
+To investigate its mechanism in esophageal cancer, the expression of apoptosis-related proteins (Bcl-2 and Bax) and cycle-related proteins (p21, cyclin D1 and CDK4/6) was examined, and it was demonstrated that BJOE, as a radiosensitizer, inhibited esophageal cancer cells via the cyclin D1-CDK4/6 pathway.

 Materials and methods